 Its superb dark skies are one of the things that make the Yorkshire Dales National Park so special.
 With large areas completely free from local light pollution, it's a fantastic place to start your stargazing adventure.

-In fact, we are so proud of our night time skies are holding our second Dark Skies Festival in February 2017.
+In fact, we are so proud of our night time skies are holding our fourth Dark Skies Festival in February 2019.

 Read our Stargazing leaflet for top tips on viewing the sky at night, what to look for and when.

 Just about anywhere in the National Park is great for stargazing!
 But the more remote you are from light sources such as street lights, the better.